jason-lee8/ReinforcementLearning_AtariBreakout/README.md

 # Deep-Q-Network--Breakout
-Used Keras to implement a Deep-Q-Network that can beat humans at Atari Breakout.
+I used Keras to implement a Deep-Q-Network that can play Atari Breakout at an above human-level performance.

 ## Demo
 Here is an example of the network playing Atari Breakout: